saxenavaibhav/AWS-SAA-C02-Course/README.md

 **IaaS** - Infrastructure as as Service

-The unit of consumption is an instance
+The unit of consumption is an instance (OR configured in a certain way).
 EC2 instance is configured to launch into a single VPC subnet.
 Set when instance is launched.
 Private service by default (by default it runs in the private AWS zone), public access must be configured.
 To allow public access, the VPC needs to support public access.
 For Default VPC this is already configured for you but if you use a custom VPC then you must handle the networking on your own.